-Citizens' Participation played an integral part in the development of this proposed CDBG-DR Action Plan as the Community & Economic Development staff held meetings in each affected area to determine the level of unmet needs still existing after all other resources had been exhausted.
+Citizens' Participation played an integral part in the development of the CDBG-DR Action Plan as the Community & Economic Development staff held meetings in each affected area to determine the level of unmet needs still existing after all other resources had been exhausted.

-The Final Amended Statement for the CDBG-DR Grant will be developed after receiving citizen comments and views during the 7-day comment period and also at a public hearing to be held on April 27, 2015 at 2:00 p.m. at the Jefferson County Office of Community & Economic Development 716 Richard Arrington Jr. Blvd.
+The original Statement for the CDBG-DR Grant was developed after a 7-day comment period and also at a public hearing held at the Jefferson County Office of Human-Community Services & Economic Development 716 Richard Arrington Jr. Blvd.
 North, Suite A-440, Birmingham, Alabama, 35203.
-The Public Hearing will notify interested persons of the proposed activities for CDBG-DR as contained in this CDBG-DR Action Plan.
+The purpose of the Public Hearing was to notify interested persons of the proposed activities for CDBG-DR as contained in the CDBG-DR Action Plan and to receive comments regarding the plan.